Why I Don't Talk About My Miscarriage

 This is probably true, too.
 I can’t even imagine the grief involved in a late-term loss.
 But this baby was also 12 months in the making.
 Worst of all, this statement made me feel downright foolish for grieving so hard for something that perhaps wasn’t even real after all.
 I was confused about what I should feel and mad that I had to justify that the pain I felt was real.

-Now that I've had some time to heal from this experience, I can see the good things that came from the conversations I had with people about it.
-It was surprising to discover that a number of women I know have had similar experiences.
-These conversations are empowering.
-Women and couples who have been through the experience seemed to speak on the topic in a way that I could relate to.
+Now that I've had some time to heal from this experience, I can see some of the positives from the conversations I had about the loss.
+Women and couples who have been through the experience seemed to speak on the topic in a way that I could relate to, which was truly comforting.
+I was also surprised to discover that several women I knew had had miscarriages that I wasn't aware of.